 If you are vulnerable, please don’t be tempted to download template letters from internet sites.
 In particular, please don’t be tempted to send a template letter to claim that you are from a vulnerable household.
 If there is serious disability in the family, whilst this does not exclude the bailiff from taking enforcement action, it is important to bring such instances to the enforcement agencies attention.
 This may affect the approach made by the enforcement agent and possibly lead to the debt being managed in-house by the enforcement company’s Welfare Department.

-Given the importance of vulnerability to the enforcement industry, most companies have a dedicated Welfare Department with specialty trained staff.
-Once vulnerability has been identified, the account will be managed in-house and a personal visit from a bailiff will be avoided.
+Given the importance of vulnerability to the enforcement industry (and their local authority clients) most companies have dedicated Welfare Departments with specialty trained staff.
+Once vulnerability has been identified, the account will be managed in-house.
+A personal visit from a bailiff will be avoided.